MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 The Pythagorean identity a²+b²=c² is almost universally remembered even by those who have left geometry.
 But there is another more surprising property lurking in a subset of these triangles, those with integer sides.

 #### Ben Handley: An irrational question
-A simple, if slightly unsatisfying, answer to a surprisingly hard question
+A simple, if slightly unsatisfying, answer to a surprisingly hard question.

 #### Hannah Gray: More Dutch Mathematical Tourism
 Another reason to visit the Netherlands - the Leiden wall equations!